So many people fear making a mistake.

 You may think that success is the natural by-product of a smooth and well-chartered course.

-But the road less travelled, the detours and accidental turn-offs, are vital.
+But the road less traveled, the detours and accidental turn-offs, are vital.

 Sometimes the wrong road can turn out to be the right one.